mozilla/glean/docs/dev/android/setup-android-build-environment.md

 The easiest way to install all the dependencies (and automatically handle updates), is by using [Android Studio](https://developer.android.com/studio/index.html).
 Once this is installed, it must be run and the Glean project opened to complete initial setup.
-If Android Studio asks you to upgrade the verison of gradle, decline.
+If Android Studio asks you to upgrade the version of Gradle, decline.

 The following dependencies can be installed in Android Studio through `Tools > SDK Manager > SDK Tools`: